-The month and year in which a person's CMJ started are provided in this PC PUF (STJBMM31, STJBYY31, STJBMM42, STJBYY42, STJBMM53, and STJBYY53).
+The month and year in which a person's CMJ started are provided in this Consolidated PUF (STJBMM31, STJBYY31, STJBMM42, STJBYY42, STJBMM53, and STJBYY53).
 A value for start month and start year will only appear in the round in which the job is first reported (as the job continues, other rounds will contain -2).

-In the 2022 PC PUF, STJBYY31, STJBYY42, and STJBYY53 were bottom-coded to a value of 1952 to keep the respondents' age confidential if the CMJ was newly reported in 2022.
+In the 2022 Consolidated PUF, STJBYY31, STJBYY42, and STJBYY53 were bottom coded to a value of 1952 to keep the respondents' age confidential if the CMJ was newly reported in 2022.
 This value was calculated by taking the delivery year of 2022 and subtracting the age top-code value of 85, then adding back 15, the age of a person in the year before entering the work force as defined in the MEPS.
+Thus, the bottom code value will be different in each delivery year.

-Because a current main job that continues from prior rounds into Panel 24 Round 7, or Panel 26 Round 3 may have been reported in a previous delivery year, bottom code values vary for each panel.
+Because a current main job that continues from prior rounds into Panel 24 Round 7 or Panel 26 Round 3 may have been reported in a previous delivery year, bottom code values vary for each panel.
 Therefore, the bottom codes on STJBYY31 are as follows:

-- For Panel 24 Round 7 the value is 1949 since the job may have first been reported in Round 1 or Round 2 of 2019 - For Panel 26 Round 3 the value is 1951 since the job may have first been reported in Round 1 or Round 2 of 2021 - For Panel 27 Round 1 the value is 1952 2022
+- For Panel 24 Round 7 the value is 1949 since the job may have first been reported in Round 1 or Round 2 of 2019 - For Panel 26 Round 3 the value is 1951 since the job may have first been reported in Round 1 or Round 2 of 2021 - For Panel 27 Round 1 the value is 1952.